jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - As a CISSP, you must understand and follow the (ISC)² code of ethics, as well as your organization’s own code
 - 1.1.1 (ISC)² Code of Professional Ethics
-  - (ISC)² Code of Professional Ethics -- take the time to read the code of ethics available at www.isc2.org/Ethics
+  - (ISC)² Code of Professional Ethics -- take the time to read the [code of ethics](www.isc2.org/Ethics)
   - At a minimum, know and understand the ethics canons:
-    - Protect society, the common good, necessary public trust and confidence, and the infrastructure
+    - **Protect society, the common good, necessary public trust and confidence, and the infrastructure**
       - this is “do the right thing”; put the common good ahead of yourself
       - ensure that the public can have faith in your infrastructure and security
-    - Act honorably, honestly, justly, responsibly, and legally; always follow the laws
+    - **Act honorably, honestly, justly, responsibly, and legally**
+      - always follow the laws
       - but if you find yourself working on a project where conflicting laws from different countries or jurisdictions apply, you should prioritize the local jurisdiction from which you are performing the services
-    - Provide diligent and competent service to principles; avoid passing yourself as an expert or as qualified in areas that you aren’t
+    - **Provide diligent and competent service to principles**
+      - avoid passing yourself as an expert or as qualified in areas that you aren’t
       - maintain and expand your skills to provide competent services
-    - Advance and protect the profession; don’t bring negative publicity to the profession
+    - **Advance and protect the profession**
+      - don’t bring negative publicity to the profession
       - provide competent services, get training and act honorably
       - think of it like this: If you follow the first three canons in the code of ethics, you automatically comply with this one